 The best mirror dashcam with two cameras

 Designed for RHD cars, the Auto-Vox V5 PRO will provide slightly better-catered footage for UK buyers.
-It also comes packed with a plethora of features, from GPS tracking support via Windows or Apple, parking lines to help you reverse into a space, and a G-Sensor to detect collisions.
+It also comes packed with a plethora of features, from GPS tracking support via Windows or Mac, parking lines to help you reverse into a space, and a G-Sensor to detect collisions.

-At £250, it sits firmly in the mid-to-high range of the mirror dashcam range.
+It sits firmly in the mid-to-high range of the mirror dashcam range.
 And while Auto-Vox have packed it full of comprehensive features, the recording resolution of 1080p falls a bit short of those boasting 2 or 4K.

 Pros